CLARIAH/clariah-plus/requirements/software-requirements.md

 infrastructure specifics (such as the OS used by the infrastructure provider).
 The same container can be run on any Linux distribution, cloud provider (including AWS, Azure, Google and DigitalOcean) as well as on a developer’s local Mac or Windows machine.
+Like point 6, this ensures that software *and all its dependencies* are installable through one single command.

 (This corresponds to [point 1](infrastructure-requirements.md#1-the-infrastructure-runs-applications-that-are-packaged-as-oci-containers-must-have-sep) of the [Infrastructure Requirements (IR)](infrastructure-requirements.md))